practicaldsc/practicaldsc.github.io/env-setup.md

 ### Issue: Wanting to exit `(base)` on Terminal
 With `mamba` installed, your Terminal will permanently say `(base)`, at least for the rest of the semester.
 There's a command you can run to get rid of that, too, but when you do that you won't be able to `conda activate pds` anymore.
 You can still use your Terminal as normal even if it says `(base)`.
 Here's are [instructions](https://docs.anaconda.com/anaconda/install/uninstall/) to uninstall conda entirely.

+### Issue: JupyterLab not automatically launching on Windows

+See [here](https://stackoverflow.com/questions/52691835/wsl-ubuntu-how-to-open-localhost-in-browser-from-bash-terminal/62275293#62275293) for the fix.

 ### Issue: Can't access the JupyterLab debugger

 A student on Ed once asked: